-Impact owns 509,092,771 shares in the Company, representing approximately 36.5% of the voting Shares of the Company.
-Impact's interest in the Company will allow Impact to significantly affect substantially all the actions taken by the shareholders of the Company, including the election of directors.
-As long as Impact maintains a significant interest in the Company, it is likely that Impact will exercise significant influence on the ability of the Company to, among other things, amend the articles of the Company, enter into a change in control transaction that might otherwise be beneficial to its shareholders and may also discourage acquisition bids for the Company.
+Impact owns 509,092,771 Shares in the Company, representing approximately 36.2% of the voting Africa Energy Shares.
+Impact's interest in the Company will allow Impact to significantly affect substantially all the actions that may be taken by the shareholders of the Company, including the election of directors.
+As long as Impact maintains a significant interest in the Company, it is likely that Impact will be able to exercise significant influence on the ability of the Company to, among other things, amend the articles of the Company or enter into a change in control transaction that might otherwise be beneficial to its shareholders.
+Impact may also discourage acquisition bids for the Company.
 There is a risk that the interests of Impact will not be aligned with the interests of other shareholders.

-Africa Oil owns 276,982,414 shares in the Company, representing approximately 19.9% of the voting Shares of the Company.
+Africa Oil owns 276,982,414 Shares in the Company, representing approximately 19.7% of the voting Africa Energy Shares.
 Africa Oil also holds a significant shareholding in Impact, which may result in direct and indirect control of Africa Energy.